 How to Make Homemade Tagliatelle from Searching for Italy

 Ragù should not be served with spaghetti, locals will tell you, it should be served with tagliatelle.
 Learn how to make it at home with the Simili sisters:

 How to Make Tagliatelle with Ragù Bolognese: The Original Recipe

 The northern city of Milan - the cosmopolitan capital of finance and commerce, design and fashion - has its own particular food traditions.
 There, Tucci meets up with locals who guide him thorough the streets of a city that is a mix of the modern and the ancient.

 How to Make Risotto Milanese from Searching for Italy

 Risotto Milanese is the symbol of the city, and it is a dish that is both warm and hearty, as well as delicate and subtle.
 Learn how to make it below.

 Risotto Milanese from Ratanà as seen in Searching for Italy

 This risotto Milanese recipe is from chef Cesare Battisti at Ratanà, the very restaurant featured in Searching for Italy.
-Slightly different to the traditional recipe, it has a touch of orange to add something more.
+Slightly different to the traditional recipe, it has a truly golden hue.